Amy Griffin

 *Please check your junk mail if you are waiting on a response to your enquiry from me via email - notably hotmail addresses tend to register as spam*

-I also have an Instagram community, @balance_my_mood, where I share support for those that resonate with being the 'responsible' one in their family.
+I also have an Instagram community, @balance_my_mood, where I share support for the strong ones who often put others before themselves.
 You can join me there for a little extra encouragement on setting boundaries, ditching the guilt, building self-worth and escaping the overload.

 If you thinking about working with me online and are unsure on whether online counselling is for you, I’ve written a blog on whether online counselling is right for you which you can find on my website.